hotosm/osm-export-tool/README.md

 ### Database, database schema, and message queue

 * PostgreSQL should be running and listening on the default port, 5432, with the shell user having administrative permissions.
-On Linux, use your package manager to install PostgreSQL and PostGIS, e.g. through the ubuntugis-stable PPAs on Ubuntu.
-For Mac we recommend [Postgres.app](https://postgresapp.com) which includes PostGIS.
 * RabbitMQ should be running and listening on the default port, 5672.

 Create and populate a PostgreSQL database named `exports`:

 ```
 createdb exports
+psql exports -c "create extension postgis;"
+psql exports -c "create extension hstore;"
 python manage.py migrate
 ```